 That’s right.
 An article about digital marketing mistakes you should avoid on a backlink farm—at least they didn’t discuss the effects of bad links.
 Unfortunately, the site’s high DR means many people are probably still happy to buy links from the site.

 Examples of Good Sites

-Therefore, we've focused on the some of the lesser-known sites that are still super valuable, which should ultimately make up the bulk of your link profile.
+Therefore, we've focused on some of the lesser-known sites that are still highly valuable, which should ultimately make up the bulk of your link profile.

-The design of Analyticsinsights.net isn't anything special.
-But there are plenty of reasons why it’s clear that this is a good site.
+The design of analyticsinsights.net isn't anything special.
+But there are plenty of reasons why it’s clear that this is a good site to earn links from.

-From the moment you land on the homepage, you can see that all the content is all on a clearly defined topic.
+When you land on the home page, you can see that all the content is based on a clearly defined topic.
 The articles are newly published, well-researched, and written by subject matter experts.

 There is also plenty of information about the people behind the site.
 There is an About page, a Contact page, a Media page, a Careers page, and more.
 The reader is in no doubt about who is behind the website.

 The site also has an offline presence via its magazine.
 It has a podcast, a Twitter account with thousands of followers, and a LinkedIn company page.

 The site’s SEO metrics are also excellent.
 It has a DR of 80, almost one million monthly organic users, and it ranks for competitive keywords like ‘cloud technology’ and ‘data mining tools’.

 Industrytoday.com is a website and virtual magazine about manufacturing and industry news in the U.S. It publishes fresh, in-depth content on these topics with clear editorial oversight.